WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 Readds the old chunky printer Model for Uncommon and Mili Tech Printers.

-Lunar/Elite Equipment, Void White/Red/Boss, Lunar Coins now use their own color.\
+Lunar/Elite/Constumed Equipment, Void White/Red/Boss, Lunar Coins now use their own color.\
 Adds colored highlights for Tiers that were lacking one and for Equipment.

 Twisted Elites are now Dark Blue instead of reusing Overloading colors.\
-Twisted Elites have a fire visual effect again.
+Twisted Elites have a fire visual effect again.\
+Twisted Elites play a little sound upon spawning.

+Broken TC280 wont look snowed on if spawned outside of snowy areas.

 ![Image of Visual changes](https://raw.githubusercontent.com/WolfoIsBestWolf/ror2-WolfoQualityoLlife/main/modPageImages/wqolFeatures2.png)